Free Health Screening

 What happens during a screening visit?

-The Miners Clinic of Colorado offers in-depth confidential screening for respiratory illnesses and other diseases.
+The Miners Clinic offers in-depth confidential screening for respiratory illnesses and other diseases.
 Please reference the sections on Black Lung Clinic and RESEP Clinic for detailed information about the services provided by each clinic.
 Most visits include a physical exam, spirometry (breathing test), chest X-ray, and oximetry (oxygen level in your blood).
 For many illnesses, early diagnosis and medical care can often make a difference in quality of life and long-term survival.

 What happens after screening?